dodona-edu/dodona-edu.github.io/en/guides/teachers/tested-template-exercise/README.md

 ```

 The `access`-field and the `description`-object are mandatory by TESTed.
-The programming languages will be add to description names when an instance is generated.
+The programming languages will be added to description names when an instance is generated.
 Dodona also requires the `programming_language` field,
 but this field will be automatically filled when generating an instance.